Delhi minister Satyendar Jain arrested by ED in money laundering case | Politics

 The arrest has been made by the federal agency in connection with alleged hawala dealings.

-Reacting sharply to the arrest, Delhi Deputy Chief Minister Manish Sisodia said Jain has been held in an eight-year-old ''fake'' case as he is the AAP's incharge for the Himachal Pradesh assembly elections and the BJP is afraid of losing the polls.
+Reacting sharply to the arrest, Delhi Deputy Chief Minister Manish Sisodia said Jain has been arrested in an eight-year-old ''fake'' case as he is the AAP's incharge for the Himachal Pradesh Assembly elections and the BJP is afraid of losing the polls.

 ''A fake case has been going on against Satyendar Jain for eight years.
 He has been called by the ED several times so far.
 The ED had stopped calling him for some time because it did not find anything against him.
 Now it has again started because he is the incharge of Himachal Pradesh elections,'' Sisodia said in a tweet in Hindi.